Application to Enrollment: Pre-Med Student’s Comprehensive Guide

 The Medical College Admission Test (MCAT) is a rigorous exam designed to assess your preparedness for medical school.
 It’s an extensive exam that features four sections.

 Programs scrutinize MCAT scores considerably when evaluating candidates.
 Because of this, you should plan to set aside a fair amount of time to study.
-As far as MCAT preparation goes, you might find it helpful to create a timeline, focus on study methods that work for you, take practice exams, and set goals.
+As far as MCAT preparation goes, you might find it helpful to build an MCAT review schedule into your med school application timeline, focus on study methods that work for you, take practice exams, and set goals.

 Finalize and submit your applications

 Once your applications are complete, you can submit them.
-But there are a number of things you should keep in mind before sending them off.
+But there are a few things you should keep in mind before sending them off.

 How many medical schools should you apply to?

-But be thoughtful about the total number you target.
-Applying to every school isn’t a good idea.
+But be thoughtful about the total number of programs you target when applying to medical school, because it is possible to go overboard.
 For one thing, it can become expensive.
-It could also hinder the quality of the applications, particularly if schools ask you to complete additional materials after submitting the initial application.
+It could also hinder the quality of the applications, particularly if you need to complete additional med school requirements—like supplemental essays—after submitting the initial application.

 What mix of medical schools are you targeting?

 It’s likely you’ve wondered, “Which medical schools should I apply to?”
-Give this some serious thought.
-It’s certainly okay to include some reach schools, but the majority of your applications should go to programs that align with your personal academic profile.
-Some experts think assuming you’re among the most competitive students is one of the most common pre-med students make.
+Give this some serious thought and think about attending any information sessions offered by programs you’re attending.
+It’s certainly okay to include some reach schools, but most of your applications should go to programs that align with your personal academic profile.
+Some experts believe assuming you’re among the most competitive students is one of the most common mistakes students make when applying to medical school.